apostrophecms/docs/docs/guide/areas-and-widgets.md

 # Areas and widgets

 **Areas** are core to Apostrophe's in-context editing experience.
 They are special fields where editors can add one or more content widgets.
 A **widget** is a section of structured content, such as a block of rich text, an image slideshow, or a grid of featured products.
 Together, these two features let editors add custom and advanced content to a website, move it around, and edit it &ndash; all within a model that maintains the content design.
+Areas can be configured for editors to add content through a basic menu or through an expanded preview menu.

 ## Basic area configuration